epunx2/epunx2.github.io/_posts/2018-08-03-learn_ide_and_general_keyboard_shorcuts.markdown

 One of my favorite shortcuts while working on a computer is keyboard shorctus!

-I am going to describe some common ones and then show the ones more specific to the Learn IDE.
+I will provide some common ones and then those more specific to Learn IDE.

-These shortcuts use mainly the Command/Control key which is located on the lower left of your keyboard.
+CMD/⌘ - this is the Command/ button on the mac.
+PC users use your Ctrl(Control) key.

-CMD/⌘ - this is the Command/ button the mac.
-PC users this will be your Ctrl(Control) key
+These are is located on the lower left of your keyboard.

-Shortcuts will be in the following format: CMD + ;
+**Instructions:**
-That means press the CMD button and press the ";" key.
+CMD + ; - press the CMD button and press the ";" key.
 Don't press the + key.
 I added that to separate the two keys visually.

 ## General Shortcuts